 Course Layout: The lecture component of the course will be exactly that.
 When a section is completed, there will be a list of corresponding homework questions to be worked out by hand that correspond to that section.
-Every MONDAY in lab, we will collect AT MOST THREE of the previous weeks homework assignments to be graded for accuracy.
-Additionally, there will be occasional quizzes on WEDNESDAYS in lab.
-There will also be lab worksheets handed out weekly, and these problems may also be picked up as homeworks.
+Each week, I will collect AT MOST THREE of the any of the previous sections homework.
+Additionally, there may be WEEKLY quizzes on WEDNESDAYS in lab.
+There will also be lab worksheets handed out weekly, and these problems may also be picked up as homeworks, material for quizzes/tests, etc.